M.Sc., M.Cl.Sc., S-LP(C), CCC-SLP, Reg. CASLPO

 Jennifer has extensive experience working with adults who have speech and language difficulties in areas such as aphasia, dysarthria, apraxia, stuttering and voice as a result of various conditions including; stroke, dementia and developmental disabilities.
 Jennifer enjoys working with adults to improve their quality of life by helping to problem-solve their communication needs.

-Jennifer lives with her husband and two children in Hillsburgh.
-She is passionate about her work, her family and training for the multiple triathlons in which she participates every year!
+Jennifer lives with her two children in Hillsburgh.
+She is passionate about her work, her family and travelling.